DOSull/Spatial-Data-Science/labs/week-03/making-maps-in-R-03-using-tmap.md

   tm_polygons(col = 'votes', palette = 'PRGn')
 ```

 All the named palettes can be examined using the palette explorer in the `tmaptools` package.
 This might require you to install an additional library.
-If so use the **Tools - Install Packages...** menu option in *RStudio* to do so:
+If so use the **Tools - Install Packages...** menu option in *RStudio* to do so.
+After `tmaptools` is installed, you can do:

 ```{r}
 library(tmaptools)